progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--You may see some other files in there, but this is a fresh `git init` repository — it’s what you see by default.
 The `branches` directory isn’t used by newer Git versions, and the `description` file is only used by the GitWeb program, so don’t worry about those.
 The `config` file contains your project-specific configuration options, and the `info` directory keeps a global exclude file for ignored patterns that you don’t want to track in a .gitignore file.
 The `hooks` directory contains your client- or server-side hook scripts, which are discussed in detail in Chapter 7.-->

 Möglicherweise findest Du darin weitere Dateien.
 Obiges stammt aus einem mit `git init` neuangelegten Repository – das sind also die Standardinhalte.
 Der Ordner `branches` wird von neueren Git Versionen nicht mehr verwendet, und die Datei `descriptions` wird nur vom Programm GitWeb benötigt.
 Du kannst sie also ignorieren.
-Die Datei `config` enthält Deine Projekt-spezifischen Konfigurationsoptionen, und im Ordner `info` befindet sich eine Datei, die globale Dateiausschlußpatterns (xxx) enthält, die Du nicht in jeder .gitignore Datei neu spezifizieren willst.
+Die Datei `config` enthält Deine Projekt-spezifischen Konfigurationsoptionen, und im Ordner `info` befindet sich eine Datei, die globale Dateiausschlusspatterns (xxx) enthält, die Du nicht in jeder .gitignore Datei neu spezifizieren willst.
 Das `hooks` Verzeichnis enthält die client- oder serverseitigen Hook Scripte, die wir in Kapitel 7 besprochen haben.

 <!--This leaves four important entries: the `HEAD` and `index` files and the `objects` and `refs` directories.
 These are the core parts of Git.
 The `objects` directory stores all the content for your database, the `refs` directory stores pointers into commit objects in that data (branches), the `HEAD` file points to the branch you currently have checked out, and the `index` file is where Git stores your staging area information.
 You’ll now look at each of these sections in detail to see how Git operates.-->